 - For more information and application materials, visit the Open Society Foundations page: Grants, Scholars, and Fellowships.

 Echoing Green Fellowship

 - Echoing Green offers two-year fellowships to social innovators who create new social change organizations in a public service area such as the environment, arts, education, civil and human rights, and community economic development.
 Echoing Green seeks individuals or partnerships (organizations led by two people) with: Innovative solutions to significant social problems; Strategies to create high-impact, sustainable change in people's lives; The ability to grow and lead a new organization.

 - The proposed project may be domestic or international.
-Fellows receive up to ,000 in seed funding and technical support to turn their innovative ideas into sustainable organizations.
+Fellows receive seed funding and technical support to turn their innovative ideas into sustainable organizations.
 The fellowships are not limited to law-related projects.

-- For more information, and application materials, visit http://www.echoinggreen.org/
+- For more information, and application materials, visit Echoing Green.

 Organizational fellowships are positions within existing organizations, usually for a defined period of one to two years.
 Applicants do not need to develop their own projects, but instead work on special projects designated by the organization.
 To find a broad list of organizational fellowships, visit PSJD.org's job search tool and search for Job Type "Fellowships - Legal: Organizational."
 The following is a very limited list of examples:

 Greenlining Institute Fellowship

-- For more information, and application materials, visit http://greenlining.org/
+- For more information, and application materials, visit Greenlining.

 - Previous UW Law Recipients: Kene Okocha (2007-2008)